 I don’t want to even pretend, or give you the impression; our jazz band was as great as The Duke or The Count.
 That was just not possible.
 However, there’s one dimension of our band’s sound that we had in common with The Duke, The Count and the other great jazz bands.
 Our sound, their sound was based on natural sound.
-Like the great jazz bands, there was no tall wall of Peavey speakers and amplifiers stretched across the back of our stage.
-No one was at a control panel, somewhere in the dark, manipulating the sound or the balance of the various instruments, making the band sound louder (or quieter) than we were.
+There was no tall wall of Peavey speakers and amplifiers stretched across the back of our stage.
+No one was at a control panel, somewhere in the dark, manipulating the sound or the balance of the various instruments, making our band sound louder (or quieter) than we were.
 Like their bands, our sound was right in your face, unaltered, coming directly from the instruments (not speakers), right in front the audience.
 What we played is what they heard.

 Turn up the volume…if you don’t like it you can always stop it…